na-na-hi/renget/archive/heartstouch.md

  ꒰ `𓏵` ꒱ do not interact/follow ⦂
-01 basic dni｡ 02 under 14｡ 03 [near](https://natefilesv2.carrd.co/#aboutnear) haters｡ 04 won't interact with me｡ 05  lolicon/shotacon｡ 06 shtwt / edtwt (there is no good side to them the good side is therapy)｡
+01 basic dni｡ 02 under 14｡ 03 don't have race & age in link or bio｡ 04 [near](https://natefilesv2.carrd.co/#aboutnear) haters｡ 05 won't interact with me｡ 06 lolicon/shotacon｡ 07 shtwt / edtwt (there is no good side to them the good side is therapy)｡

 ->꒰ **`‏‏‎ ‎♡‏‏‎ ‎`** ꒱ before you interact/follow ⦂
 01 i go inactive sometimes｡ 02 i'm very paranoid so i might not accept your request｡ 03 i'm terrible at dms, don't take it personally｡ 04 i sb & hb if you annoy me｡ ->